vinisalazar/BioProv/paper/paper.md

 ## Classes

 BioProv implements several classes (hereafter highlighted in bold text) in order to represent provenance data extracted from BWfs.
-Its object-oriented design allows users to benefit from the flexibility of working with extendable Python objects, which are familiar to many frameworks (e.g. the libraries in the scientific Python stack: NumPy [@Harris2020], SciPy [@Virtanen2020], Matplotlib [@Hunter2007], and others.)
+Its object-oriented design allows users to benefit from the flexibility of working with extendable Python objects, that are familiar to many frameworks (e.g. the libraries in the scientific Python stack: NumPy [@Harris2020], SciPy [@Virtanen2020], Matplotlib [@Hunter2007], and others.)
 The four main classes are: